OctopusDeploy/blog/blog/2023-05/redesigned-tenant-overview-dashboard/index.md

 Tenants in Octopus are the standard way for you to create customer-specific deployment pipelines without duplicating project configurations.
 Tenants help you deploy multiple instances of an application for each of your customers.

-We received feedback that we could improve the dashboard, to make it easier to administer manage, and view hundreds or thousands of tenants.
+We received feedback that we could improve our Tenants overview dashboard, to make it easier to administer manage, and view hundreds or thousands of tenants.

-We addressed this by redesigning the tenant overview dashboard.
+We addressed this by redesigning the dashboard.

-The new dashboard gives you better overall visibility of your tenants and tenant-related items.
+The new Tenants overview dashboard gives you better overall visibility of your tenants and tenant-related items.
 This includes projects, environments, and tenant tags.
 The new dashboard is also fast and performant under large data loads.
-You can easily manage and administer hundreds or thousands of tenants, knowing the dashboard won't hang, crash, or slow down.
+You can easily manage and administer thousands of tenants, knowing the dashboard won't hang, crash, or slow down.

 In this post, I show you how the new redesigned Tenants overview dashboard works.

 ## Using a new data table

-Previously, the Tenants overview dashboard looked something like this:
+Before this redesign, the Tenants overview dashboard looked like this:

 Some customers found it challenging to navigate through this card-style format to see lots of data at the same time.
 We solved this by displaying the information in a data table style format.

-Visualizing the information this way preserves existing functionality around viewing tenants.
-It also lets you see other tenant-related information that you couldn't see with the old card-style format, namely:
+Visualizing the information this way preserves existing functionality for viewing tenants.
+It also lets you see other tenant-related information that you couldn't see with the card-style format, namely:

 - The name and number of tenant tags associated with each tenant
 - The projects associated with each tenant